Excel VBA InputBox

 Using Excel VBA’s InputBox, we can get the input data from the user.
 As the name suggests, InputBox works as a pop-up box which asks the user to feed certain information.

-Syntax for VBA InputBox
+The syntax for VBA InputBox

 Following is the syntax for VBA InputBox: